MajdSheikh/python_team_project/README.md

 ## Templates of the first application
-- Admin login page: This page is only for the application administrative team. you need to initialize a new admin instance by using the pyhton shell:
+- Admin login page: This page is only for the application administrative team. you need to initialize a new admin instance by using the pyhton shell, also don't forget to apply migrations:

 ```
 (djangoPythEnv) λ python manage.py shell